 For example, you may opt for a single-zone unit if your home already has a heating or cooling system in place and you are planning an addition to your home.
 In such an instance, a single-zone mini split can easily be installed in the new room without having to install new ductwork.
 Or, if your home’s existing temperature control system isn’t sufficient to properly heat all the rooms in your home, single-zone mini splits can be added to the rooms where additional heating and cooling is needed.

 Another instance when a homeowner may prefer to opt for a single-zone mini split system rather than a multi-zone system is if you have a small home and only one mini split is needed to heat or cool the majority of the space.
 In such instances, a multi-zone system is likely unnecessary.

-If you are interested in installing a multi-zone or multiple single-zone systems in your home, check out the extensive inventory at the Pioneer Mini Split Store.
+If you are interested in installing multi-zone vs. single-zone mini-splits in your home, check out the extensive inventory at the Pioneer Mini Split Store.
 From ceiling cassette splits to wall-mounted systems, we offer a wide variety of different configurations.
 To learn more about our products, contact us today.